 What is an External Hard Drive?
 You need an external hard drive to help organize your photos.
 Why?
 You have photos everywhere.
 Your computer.
 Your old computer.
 Maybe the computer before that.
 Digital cameras.
-Teeny tiny camera cards that are constantly getting lost in the junk drawer.
+Teeny tiny camera cards getting lost in the junk drawer.
 Thumb drives.
-DVD’s.
-Even those old floppy drives!
+DVDs.
+Even old floppy drives!
 Did you have some printed photos scanned?
 Those are now digital, too.
 On the cloud.
 Or maybe on a few clouds, you aren’t even sure anymore.
 Let’s explain what is an external hard drive and how EHDs help organize photos.

 Digital photography has only been around for about 15 years, and we’ve all used many different types of digital storage in just a few short years.
 The price of storage devices has come down as they’ve gotten larger capacity, but not all of us were watching where all of those photos ended up, and now we feel like we have a big mess.
 Sometimes we might have copied photos from one place to another, but that only made the mess bigger, since now we’ve almost certainly got duplicates!